Erez Marom Photography

 Main Features

-• Incredible endemic wildlife impossible to shoot anywhere else in the world, among which numerous species of lemurs and chameleons.
+- Incredible endemic wildlife impossible to shoot anywhere else in the world, among which numerous species of lemurs and chameleons.

-• Private transfers in luxurious 4X4 vehicles.
+- Private transfers in comfortable 4X4 vehicles.

-• Professional photo guidance by an experienced, award-winning nature photographer
+- Professional photo guidance by an experienced, award-winning nature photographer.

 Day 1 Meeting in Antananarivo

-Upon landing in Ivato Airport, you will be picked up and safely transferred to out hotel in Madagascar's capital of Antananarivo (also commonly known as Tana).
+Upon landing in Ivato Airport, you will be picked up and transferred to out hotel in Madagascar's capital of Antananarivo (also commonly known as Tana).
 We will meet for an introductory dinner and discuss the plan for the days ahead.

-Days 2-5 Andasibe
+Days 2-4 Andasibe

-After breakfast at the hotel, we will hop on our 4X4 vehicles and embark on a long drive to our first stop: Andasibe National Park.
+After an early breakfast at the hotel, we will hop on our 4X4 vehicles and embark on a long drive to our first stop: Andasibe National Park.
 Andasibe is a wildlife shooter's paradise: with several of Madagascar's most beautiful lemur and chameleon species, this rain forest is the perfect environment for those who love to easily trek into thick vegetation in search of elusive animals.
 Brown lemurs, Diademed Sifakas and wooly lemurs roam the park and will be lots of fun to shoot.

 While all lemurs are beautiful, the most gorgeous species is also the one only found in Andasibe, and the largest living lemur: the Indri Indri.